Understanding Captive Insurance Programs

 How Does It Work?

 You can choose to set up a captive or join one.
 Establishing your own group captive could be an option for your company if it has at least $200,000 in combined premiums a year.
 While these companies will have a viable insurance option, the savings of establishing a captive are more profound when a company has more than $1 million in annual premiums.
 These premiums can include automobile, property, umbrella, casualty, workers’ compensation, and general liability insurance.
+Our experienced business attorneys can help your organization to calculate the best approach for starting a captive.

 In a group captive insurance program, the companies involved combine business, financial, insurance, and business risk into one pool and purchase an aggregate stop-loss insurance policy.
 By pooling their resources, each company assumes a portion of the liability of the rest of the companies in the policy.